blendin/Monoscrape/README.md

 ## What this is

 Right now it scrapes bugs.chromium.com for issues, however it can (and  eventually will be) adapted to a general purpose monorail scraper.
-This was a project I was working on but quickly uploaded due to a permissions bug in monorail.
-I even tossed up a blog post [here](http://juergens.io/blog/?id=23) if you're interested. (please god read it, the internet is a lonely place for an unloved blog, and I crave validation)

 ## Interesting Tidbits

 A few main things to note here are the X-XSRF token (which you absolutely need to get your responses back).
 Also the response comes back as malformed JSON so I had to just skip a few characters, [apparently to prevent some nefariousness](https://chromium.googlesource.com/infra/infra/+/master/appengine/monorail/static/js/framework/framework-ajax.js).
-Speaking of which, all monorail source code is located [here](https://chromium.googlesource.com/infra/infra/+/master/appengine/monorail)
+Speaking of which, all monorail source code is located [here](https://chromium.googlesource.com/infra/infra/+/master/appengine/monorail) if you're interested in looking at it.

 ## Usage